-- Influx of Central American migrant children in DC area (or another location) - Sexual violence on college campuses (select one case) - Clashes between black residents and police in Ferguson, MO - Marijuana legalization in DC (or another similar case) - Hydraulic fracturing (select one community affected by it) - Gentrification and community displacement in DC (Museum Square apartments or a similar case in DC or another city) - School redistricting in DC - Bicycles/cars sharing roads in DC - Water contamination in Charleston, WV
+- Influx of Central American migrant children in DC area (or another location) - Sexual violence on college campuses (select one case) - Sexual violence in the military (select one case) - Clashes between black residents and police in Ferguson, MO - Marijuana legalization in DC (or another similar case) - Hydraulic fracturing (select one community affected by it) - Gentrification and community displacement in DC (Museum Square apartments or a similar case in DC or another city) - School redistricting in DC - Water contamination in Charleston, WV - Border crossings and Border Patrol violence - School-to-prison pipeline (general US or specific case of choice) - The US War on Drugs, the prison industrial complex, or other relatable US justice issues

-More than one group may study the same conflict if there is interest, or a group may select a different case of the same conflict.
+Each group must choose their own conflict (no doubles) or a group may select a different case of the same conflict.
 For example, two groups may study sexual violence on two different college campuses.
 Each group will give a short presentation in class every three weeks (a schedule will be set on the first day of class) on what the group has learned about the conflict being studied in relation to the question the class is engaging at that time.
 In addition, each student will write a short paper every three weeks on each question applied to the conflict his or her small group is studying.
 More details about these assignments, including due dates for the short papers, are in the ASSIGNMENTS & EVALUATION section of this syllabus.